AtomicAntimatter/AikidoNYU/README.md

 # AikidoNYU
-Website for Aikido of NYU
+Website for Aikido of NYU.
+Files are hosted on the gh-pages branch.